ThomasWeiser/elmfire/README.md

 There is a special task to open a location without modifying or querying it, which results in a reference if the location is valid.
-It's generally not necessary to explicitly open a constructed location, but it may be used to check the location or to cache Firebase references.
+It's generally not necessary to explicitly open a constructed location, but it may be used to check the validity of a location or to cache Firebase references.

 ```elm
 -- Reference is an opaque type